zkoss/zk-mvvm-book/syntax/viewmodelcommand.md

 The optional annotation's element is a String for command's name and that name is referenced in a ZUL with event-command binding.
 If it's not provided, the method name is set as the command name by default.

-We also can use parameter related annotation on initial method's parameters, please refer to subsections of [ Parameters]() for more information.
+We also can use parameter related annotation on initial method's parameters, please refer to subsections of [ Parameters](/syntax/parameters.html) for more information.
-#link not yet!!

 Example
 =======